High order multiscale analysis of discrete integrable equations: The discrete multiscale integrability test

-where $\Delta_{k}$ is the discrete first right difference operator with respect to the variable $k$, i.e. $\Delta_k u_k \doteq u_{k+1} - u_k$.
+where $\Delta_{k}$ is the discrete first right difference operator with respect to the variable $k$, i.e. $\Delta_k u_k \coloneqq u_{k+1} - u_k$.

-A function $f_k$ will be a {\it slow-varying} function of order $L$ if $\Delta_k^{L+1} f_k \approx 0$.
-In such a case the $\delta_k$-operators, which in principle are formal series containing infinite powers of $\Delta_k$, when acting on {\it slow-varying} functions of finite order $L$ reduce to polynomials in $\Delta_k$ at most of order $L$.

-We shall assume here that we are dealing with functions of an infinite slow-varying order, i.e. $L=\infty$, so that the $\delta_k$-operators may be taken as differential operators acting on the indexes of the harmonics $u_j^{(\alpha)}$.\\
+A function $f_k$ is a {\it slow-varying} function of order $L$ if $\Delta_k^{L+1} f_k=0$.
+The $\delta_k$-operators, which in principle are formal infinite series in powers of $\Delta_k$, when acting on {\it slow-varying} functions of finite order $L$ reduce to polynomials in $\Delta_k$ at most of order $L$.
+We shall assume that we are dealing with functions of an infinite slow-varying order, i.e.~$L=\infty$, so the $\delta_k$-operators may be taken as differential operators acting on the indices of the harmonics $u_j^{(\alpha)}$.\\